davesmiths/uri-js/README.md

 URI.js
 ------
-Adds URI.parse(uriString) and URI.stringify(uriObject) to JavaScript for converting a URI string to a URI object and vice-versa.
+Adds URI.parse and URI.stringify to JavaScript.
+Use URI.parse to parse a URI string and return a URI object.
+Use URI.stringify to unparse a URI object and return a URI string.

 __Status: Ready, I think :P__